-17 Valid certification and concluded recertification processes were counted, as well as ongoing recertification processes, if the achievement of recertification was considered highly probable 18 Definition: number of accidents during working hours per million paid working hours.
-Counted from more than one lost day, i.e. with at least one lost day beyond the day of the accident.

-19 Excluding leasing personnel (i.e. permanent staff only) and way-to-work accidents.
+- 17 Valid certification and concluded recertification processes were counted, as well as ongoing recertification processes, if the achievement of recertification was considered highly probable 18 Definition: number of accidents during working hours per million paid working hours.
+Counted from more than one lost day, i.e. with at least one lost day beyond the day of the accident. - 19 Excluding leasing personnel (i.e. permanent staff only) and way-to-work accidents. - customer and/or an authority.